• Home

 Fluent is Microsoft’s take on what a React components library should be like.

-And, honestly, even though it does provide UI components, it does a whole lot more, too.
+And, honestly, even though it does provide UI components, it does a lot more.

-The Fluent UI Utilities package includes a vast array of Classes, Functions, and Interfaces.
+The Fluent UI Utilities package includes many Classes, Functions, and Interfaces.
 These will help you create rich and interactive user experiences.
 More than building apps, Fluent helps you build true enterprise experiences.

 It’s also managed by Microsoft.
 So, things like reliability issues are out of the question.